undeconstructed/dotdotrobot/README.md

 That should return 3, hopefully.
 Of course it may take a moment if there is processing to do, but it will appear in the events view soon enough.

+Disclaimer:  I don't know FORTH.
+I chose it because it seemed to be simple to implement, and not need a grammar.
+I used [https://github.com/eatonphil/jsforth] as a spec, but didn't look at the code, as I wanted to do it all myself.

 Most programs are actually just wrappers around special, hardware specific, ops.
 The above "tell" program actually has just a couple of lines, ending with the "tell" op, which is specific to composite machines.
 Sending commands to